A comparison theorem for semi-abelian schemes over a smooth curve

-The second assertion follows from \cite{Gr3} 212-17, cor.
+The second assertion follows from \cite{Gr3} 212-17, Cor.
 7.3.
 Statement \ref{gpflfexactii} follows from \ref{gpflfexacti}. \begin{flushright}$\square$\end{flushright}

-\begin{lem} Finite locally free groups are syntomic. \end{lem} Proof.
-Since finite locally free groups are flat and locally of finite presentation we may assume \cite{EGA4-IV}, 19.3.6 that $X=Spec(K)$ for some field $K$.
-By descent we may furthermore assume that $K$ is algebraically closed \cite{EGA4-IV} 19.3.9 (ii).
-In that case the category of finite locally group is fully abelian in $Ab(X_{FL})$ (\ref{gpflfexact} \ref{gpflfexacti}).
-Each one of its objects admits moreover a composition series with simple quotients, those being isomorphic to either one of the groups $\mu_p$, $\alpha_p$, $\Z/l$ ($l$ any prime number) \cite{Oo} I, 2.
-We may thus conclude by d\'evissage since the property of being syntomic is preserved by forming extensions (use the same arguments than in the proof of \ref{gpflfexact}). \begin{flushright}$\square$\end{flushright}
+\begin{lem} A finite locally free group scheme is syntomic over its base scheme $X$. \end{lem} Proof.
+Since finite locally free groups are flat and locally of finite presentation we may assume (\cite{EGA4-IV}, Def.
+19.3.6) that $X=Spec(K)$ for some field $K$.
+By descent, we may furthermore assume that $K$ is algebraically closed (\cite{EGA4-IV} Prop.
+19.3.9 (ii)).
+In that case, the category of finite locally free groups is fully Abelian in $Ab(X_{FL})$ (Lem. \ref{gpflfexact} \ref{gpflfexacti}).
+Each one of its objects admits moreover a composition series with simple quotients isomorphic to either one of the groups $\mu_p$, $\alpha_p$ or $\Z/l$ ($l$ any prime number) by \cite{Oo} Chap.
+I.2.
+We may thus conclude by d\'evissage, since the property of being syntomic is preserved by forming extensions (use the same arguments as in the proof of Lem. \ref{gpflfexact}). \begin{flushright}$\square$\end{flushright}